DevDuck-JS/jay-intern-repo/onboarding-frontend-react/milestones/4-clean-code/code_smells.md

 ##### Simplicity – Keep code as simple as possible.

-Keep code as simple as possible—avoid unnecessary complexity.
+Keep code as simple as possible, avoid unnecessary complexity.
 Use straightforward logic and avoid clever hacks that are hard to follow.
 Example: Prefer if (user.isActive) over complex nested ternary operators.

 ##### Readability – Code should be easy to understand.